 It’s important to mention that there are many indigenous tribes, potentially hundreds located through-out the area.
 According to the 2000 census, there are more than 285,000 indigenous people located throughout Panama and Costa Rica.

-This particular small group of indigenous people used machetes to dismember their victims.
-Perhaps this is why the large bones of Lisanne Froon and Kris Kremers were never found – maybe the large bones had obvious cut marks from machetes on them.
+The small group of indigenous people mentioned above used machetes to dismember their victims.
+Perhaps this is why the large bones of Lisanne Froon and Kris Kremers were never found – maybe the large bones had obvious cut marks from machetes on them and therefore were buried in a different place.

 Cannibalism Was Highly Unlikely

 I had to think about this one a lot.
 I researched online a bit, too.
 During all of my travels of Central America, I’ve never once came across the concept of cannibalism.
 Although it’s universally accepted among scholars that cannibalism once existed in pre-Columbian America, there is no basis or evidence to suggest that it still exist today.
 Inversely, there’s no evidence that it doesn’t still exist, too.
-But overall, I believe that people online suggesting cannibalism was involved is mostly just sensationalism.
+Scientists aren’t exactly jumping at the opportunity to trek through the unknown areas of the rainforest to find cannibals.
+Overall, I believe that the people online suggesting that cannibalism was involved is mostly just sensationalism.

 I can say with certainty though, that as I read more on this story, it seems more and more likely that the women women were held against their will.
 Also, their remains were found widely scattered across a river bank in a place 8-10 miles from where they went missing with the bones of three other unidentified humans.
-There are other intents that are more likely the cause, such rape or even human sacrifice in the name of religion.
+There are other intents that are more likely the cause, such as rape, morbid curiosity of locals, or human sacrifice in the name of religion.

 Tourism is 6% of the Panama’s GDP (2006)